paulv200/php-cart/dbclass/README.md

 ## params array

 The $params array consists of the parmater name and an optional data type for that parameter.
 So in the above example we have recid which is an INT type and a publish flag which is a boolean type.
+Notice that the $params array is actually and array of an array.

 Some further examples of parameter arrays: